FIEO FIEO

 This method benefits industrialized and rich nations since it gives developing countries priority status in the trade tariffs imposed by those countries.
 In this unilateral and non-contractual approach, tariff concessions are not shown in exchange for one another.

-• Under the context of the Global Trade Preference System, preferences
+Under the Context of the Global Trade Preference System, Preferences

 Using this technique makes it possible to bring about reductions in tariffs for trade between developing nations that are parties to an agreement.
 The Export Inspection Council is the body that issues the Certificate of Origin for GSTP (EIC).

-• The Trans-Pacific Partnership, sometimes known as the TPP
+The Trans-Pacific Partnership, sometimes known as the TPP

 Thanks to APTA, India, China, South Korea, Sri Lanka, and Bangladesh are all eligible for tariff reductions.
 The efforts of APTA to reduce tariff and non-tariff obstacles to trade will be to the region’s advantage, overseen by the Economic and Social Commission for Asia and the Pacific (ESCAP).

-• Agreement Concerning International Trade (ISLFTA)
+Agreement Concerning International Trade (ISLFTA)

 By the terms of this agreement between India and Thailand, the Early Harvest Scheme will be awarded preferential tariff treatment for the goods it covers.
 Notice number 101/2004-Customs was issued by the Ministry of Finance’s Department of Revenue, Customs on August 31, 2004.

 They established the Rules of Origin requirements, which grant duty benefits for commodities imported under the Early Harvest Scheme of the India-Thailand Free Trade Agreement that meet these requirements.
-In line with the terms of this protocol, the only organization permitted to issue Certificates of Origin is the Export Inspection Council (CO).
+In line with the terms of this protocol, the only organization permitted to issue a Certificate of Origin is the Export Inspection Council (CO).

 As a result of an agreement between India and Malaysia, the EIC has the only authority to issue Certificates of Origin for goods.

-• Concurrence (CEPA)
+Concurrence (CEPA)

-• India and the Association of Southeast Asian Nations Have Reached a Free Trade Agreement:
+India and the Association of Southeast Asian Nations Have Reached a Free Trade Agreement:

 An agreement was made between India and Japan to ensure the security of any financial transactions between the two nations.
 Under these parameters, the EIC is the only entity with the authority to issue Certificates of Origin.

-How to Provide Evidence Of A Product’s Country Of Origin?
+How to Provide Evidence of a Product’s Country of Origin?

-Customs agents need a Certificate of Origin show to establish where a product comes from.
+Customs agents need a Certificate of Origin to establish where a product comes from.
 Customs officials will not permit the export or import of goods without a Certificate of Authenticity (CoA).
 The Certificate assists the Customs officer in determining whether the items are prohibited.

 If they are, they will establish the appropriate tariffs.